Today we are going to take a look at the slow cookers with temperature control.

 What’s so great about it?

-Well apart of our main obvious goal – the ability to set exact temperature – it comes pre-equipped with a meat probe.
+Well apart from our main obvious goal – the ability to set exact temperature – it comes pre-equipped with a meat probe.

 And you might have thought that greatness is unreachable outside of the professional five-star restaurant.